 Gartner Declares the Future of PLM Is in the Cloud

-Last week, I predicted that manufacturers would dramatically increase their adoption of cloud-based software as the benefits of cloud begin to outweigh any possible concerns.
-And upon further research, it appears that I am not the first to make this prediction.
-In 2011, Gartner released a report describing how heightened economic pressures and increasingly complex products are driving manufacturers to seek more cost-effective, collaborative product lifecycle management tools in the cloud.
-Autodesk recently referenced this report when discussing its move to the cloud PLM space.
-From our position as the most established and trusted cloud PLM company, it’s nice to see the industry finally getting excited about the cloud’s potential to bring BOM management software to the next level.
-In the original 2011 report, Gartner surveyed manufacturers about their experiences with traditional (on-premise) PLM systems and found there are many places where on-premise systems fall short.
+From our position as the most established and trusted Cloud PLM company, it’s nice to see the industry finally getting excited about the cloud’s potential to bring BOM management software to the next level.
+In their original report, Gartner surveyed manufacturers about their experiences with traditional (on-premise) PLM systems and found there are many places where on-premises systems fall short.
 Here are some interesting findings mentioned in the Autodesk write up, and the three trends I observed that may explain why the cloud is growing in appeal.

 #1: Traditional PLM tools are stressful and expensive.